SteamAchievementNotifier/SteamAchievementNotifier/README.md

 ***Please note***: *As shown by the source code, there is no malicious code included in any of the two Powershell scripts included with Steam Achievement Notifier (**"SteamAchievementNotifier-SETUP.ps1"**/**"SteamAchievementNotifier.ps1"**).
 Powershell usually does not allow running scripts downloaded from external sources for security reasons, and as such, may need the Execution Policy of your PC to be bypassed to allow the script to run successfully.*

-* *Ensure "SteamAchievementNotifier-SETUP.ps1" is running as Administrator*
+*Ensure "SteamAchievementNotifier-SETUP.ps1" is running as Administrator*

 The **BurntToast** module cannot be installed without administrator rights.
 If you continue to receive an error when installing via the script, run Powershell as Administrator in new Powershell instance, and type: `Install-Module -Name BurntToast`

-* *Check your Steam API Key/Steam64ID*
+*Check your Steam API Key/Steam64ID*

 If these are set incorrectly, the script will not be able to contact the *Steam Web API*, which will display an error.
 If you are still having issues after updating your API Key/Steam64ID, go to `C:\Users\%username%\AppData\Local\SteamAchievementNotifier\Store` in File Explorer and delete *"apikey.txt"* and *"steam64id.txt"*.
 Once deleted, run the setup script again (as Administrator).

-**Steam username is wrong when finishing setup**
+***Steam username is wrong when finishing setup***

 Ensure your Steam64ID is correct.
 Users can have similar names on Steam, so if you are unsure whether a profile is yours when using https://steamid.io/, click the profile link on the steamid.io page, or copy your Steam Community profile URL and paste into the steamid.io search box.

 **KNOWN ISSUES:**
+-

 - *SteamAchievementNotifier-SETUP.ps1* may give an error if incorrect API Key/Steam64ID values are entered, and then correct API Key/Steam64ID values are re-entered when prompted.
 If this occurs, close the powershell window and restart the script.
 If the issue persists, go to `C:\Users\%username%\AppData\Local\SteamAchievementNotifier\Store` in File Explorer and delete *"apikey.txt"* and *"steam64id.txt"*.
 Once deleted, run the setup script again.
 - **BurntToast** Notification removes the achievement description if the game name/achievement title is too long.
 I will be looking into a way to shorten the achievement name if it contains more than a certain amount of characters which would fix this issue.
 - **BurntToast** Notification displays *"Windows Powershell"* as the AppID - this cannot easily be fixed due to a recent change in Windows 10 Notifications, but this will be updated as soon as possible.
 - Achievement sound cannot be changed to custom audio - this is a limitation of the **BurntToast** module, so by default, the Windows "IM" sound is used.
 You can use other system sounds available in `C:\Windows\Media` if you prefer by opening *"SteamAchievementNotifier.ps1"* (located in `C:\Users\%username%\AppData\Local\SteamAchievementNotifier`) in *Powershell ISE*/*Notepad* etc., and changing the **-Sound** parameter in: `New-BurntToastNotification -AppLogo $currentIcon -Sound IM` to a preferred sound (e.g. `-Sound Default`).

-*Valid -Sound IDs:*
+### *Valid -Sound IDs:*
-- Alarm
-- Alarm2/Alarm3/Alarm4/Alarm5/Alarm6/Alarm7/Alarm8/Alarm9/Alarm10
-- Call
+- Alarm/Alarm2/Alarm3/Alarm4/Alarm5/Alarm6/Alarm7/Alarm8/Alarm9/Alarm10
-- Call2/Call3/Call4/Call5/Call6/Call7/Call8/Call9/Call10
+- Call/Call2/Call3/Call4/Call5/Call6/Call7/Call8/Call9/Call10
 - Default
 - IM
 - Mail